 If the Registrar refuses to grant an application for registration under section 129, or refuses to register premises under section 130, the Registrar must give notice in writing of that decision to the applicant.

-[Section 132 amended by No. 30 of 2003 s.
+[Section 132 amended: No. 30 of 2003 s.
 39.]

 133. Certificates of registration